TJSeabury/extendodata/README.txt

 == Description ==

-This plugin adds a REST API endpoint that returns the Site Health data as JSON.
+This Wordpress plugin adds a REST API endpoint that returns the Site Health data as JSON.
 The endpoint is accessible at /wp-json/custom/v1/site-health.

 == Installation ==